BIATeam/BIADocs/docs/10-Introduction/20-SetupEnvironment/SetupEnvironmentAngular.md

 > node-options="--openssl-legacy-provider"
 #### Align npm version
-The npm version should be align on the node version (https://nodejs.org/fr/download/releases/) To install the version 10.2.4 (corresponde to node V20.11.1) run the following command:
+The npm version should be align on the node version (https://nodejs.org/fr/download/releases/) To install the version 10.2.4 (correspond to node V20.11.1) run the following command:
 ```npm install -g npm@10.2.4```

 ### NodeJS and NPM Without Admin right